wraithgar/moonboots_hapi/README.md

 });
 ```

 ## Additional options

 If your app has something like auth you can pass in a hapi parameter to
 the moonboots config and it will be added to the _config_ portion of the
 client app request handler

+The app by default will serve on all requests unless you pass in an
+_appPath_ option

 ```js
 var Hapi = require('hapi');